 For any professional retoucher, a graphics tablet is a necessity.
 However, there is an initial adjustment period, and like many tools, there are many customization options and little-known features.
-In this video tutorial by Colin Smith of Photoshop Cafe, Colin demonstrates six handy tricks for improved performance and efficiency when using a Wacom tablet.

 1. Easily Toggle Between Black and White for Dodging and Burning